chrokh/toow-old/chapters/abstract-classes.md

 * it cannot be instantiated, and
 * it can declare signatures of members that its inheritors must implement.

-An abstract is similar to a class in the sense that:
+An abstract class is similar to a class in the sense that:

 * it can contain members with implementations that it's inheritors will inherit (and not just signatures).